Kia’s hatch heads convincingly towards the top of the class

 Improved handling comes courtesy of a new, all-independent suspension set-up and steering that's been tuned for enthusiastic driving.
 The ride remains reasonably plush although there’s a harder edge to it than before.

-Power choices are limited (from launch) and come via either a 1.0- or 1.4-litre petrol, and 1.6-litre diesel.
+Power choices are limited (from launch), with 1.0- and 1.4-litre petrol engines, plus a 1.6-litre diesel.
 The latter two engines are brand new to the Kia line up.

-Kia plans to release a faster GT version and mild-hybrid model, both of which will be released in due course.
-There will also be the possibility of self-charging and plug-in hybrid powered versions later on.
+Kia plans to release a mild-hybrid model in due course.
+There will also be the possibility of self-charging and plug-in hybrid versions later on.

 Kia Ceed has plenty of space as standard